-Toronto Hydro provides certain services to the City at commercial and regulated rates, including consolidated electricity billing services and street lighting maintenance services provided by TH Energy and sub-contracted to LDC.
+Toronto Hydro provides certain services to the City at commercial and regulated rates, including street lighting maintenance services, and, prior to June 30, 2013 only, consolidated electricity billing services.
+These services are provided by TH Energy and sub-contracted to LDC.
 See section 4.4 under the heading "Toronto Hydro Energy Services Inc." for more information.
 See note 20 to the Consolidated Financial Statements.